 Important Dates for 2020

 |February 24||Online Registration Closes|

 How to register

-All players should be in elementary school, from age 9 to 13 (grades 4 to 7).
-However, we will consider younger kids joining on a case-by-case basis.
+All players should be from age 9 to 13 (grades 4 to 8).
+However, we will consider players of other ages on a case-by-case basis.

 Complete these steps to register: